domschrei/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 ## Mallob Quickstart

 To enable you to get an example solver up and running quickly, we have created two commands to provide a quick start to getting a Mallob container running in AWS.
 The first command: `quickstart-build` creates the AWS infrastructure for a cloud solver, builds the Mallob docker images, and uploads them to AWS.
 The second command: `quickstart-run` creates a cluster to run with four nodes (1 leader and 3 workers).
 If it is not already running, it waits for the cluster to be ready, then submits a solving job and reads the response from the output queue.
-After you test  mallob using these commands, you should go through the rest of the README to see the steps that Mallob performs so that you can do this with your own solver.
+After you test  Mallob using these commands, you should go through the rest of the README to see the steps that Mallob performs so that you can do this with your own solver.

 ### Quickstart Build